VemuriHaritha/Redrob-Candidate-Ranking/README.md

 python main.py
 ```

 Works with both `.jsonl` and `.jsonl.gz` input.
-The gzip file is streamed directly — no need to decompress it first.
+The gzip file is streamed directly, no need to decompress it first.

 **Expected runtime:** ~3 minutes on a single CPU core for 100K candidates.
 Memory stays under 2 GB because candidates are processed line by line, never loaded in bulk.